wintercounter/wintercounter/README.md

 <h1 align="left">Hey there 👋!
 Welcome to my profile.
 I'm Victor.</h1>
-<h3 align="left">A <em>Front-end Architect</em> who likes bringing his own ideas to reality.</h3>
+<h3 align="left">A <em>Front-end Specialized</em> Fullstack Engineer who likes bringing his own ideas to reality.</h3>
 <h5 align="left">If you want to support me, just leave a ⭐ on any of my projects you like.</h5>

-- 🔭 I’m currently working Full-time at Docler Holding, Luxembourg.

 - 👯 I collaborate on my own own projects when I have some free time 😊.

-- 🤝 I’m looking for help mostly with CCSS, but I'm happy to accept help with anything else.
+- 🤝 I’m always looking for new way to solve everyday problems, trying to eliminate flaws of the existing methods.

 - 💬 Ask me about **all that's front-end**.